Himangi-Malik/Debating-stuff-2/README.md

 # Debating-stuff-2
 reviews and arguments for motions
+guys debating is love